 Because the asset classes involved vary in consideration of benefit, it is considered most appropriate that analysis should be completed on each of the individual components of the construction estimate.
-These are typically as attached in the tables for Urban Roads or Rural Roads.
+These are typically as attached in the table for Urban Roads.